-In 2016, there was an estimated number of 34,600 jobs in the United States for Prepress Technician.
+In the United States, there were 34,600 jobs for Prepress Technician in 2016.
 There is little to no growth in job opportunities for Prepress Technician.
-There will be an estimated 3,000 positions for Prepress Technician per year.
+Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

 The states with the most job growth for Prepress Technician are Idaho, Maryland, and Nevada.
 Watch out if you plan on working in Kentucky, Kansas, or North Dakota.
 These states have the worst job growth for this type of profession.

 Average Prepress Technicians Salary